 Healthy: Supporting the prioritisation of women's safety and improving physical and mental health.
+Pleasant: Supporting attractive natural and built spaces.

-Connected: Supporting well connected networks that make moving around easy and reduce car dependency.
+Connected: Supporting well connected networks that make moving around easy and reduce car dependency

 Distinctive: Supporting attention to detail of local architectural styles and natural landscapes to be interpreted, literally or creatively, into designs to reinforce identity.